Jerry McNerney: Tenure

 McNerney presenting Chesley Sullenberger with a framed flag, as part of a January 24, 2009, celebration honoring the pilot in his hometown of Danville, California.

 In 2010, President Barack Obama signed into law a bill McNerney wrote that establishes an evaluation panel to assess the Veteran's Administration treatments for traumatic brain injury.
 McNerney wrote a bill in 2013 that allowed veterans to keep receiving their benefits during the government shutdown.

 McNerney was one of the first lawmakers to call for the resignation of VA Secretary Eric Shinseki after revelations about delays in care at VA health care facilities.

 McNerney is a proponent of renewable energy and supports cap and trade.

 McNerney co-sponsored the bill To require the Secretary of Energy to prepare a report on the impact of thermal insulation on both energy and water use for potable hot water (H.R.
 4801; 113th Congress), which would require the United States Secretary of Energy to prepare a report on the effects of thermal insulation on both energy consumption and systems for providing potable water in federal buildings.

 In 2007, McNerney voted against legislation that would have prevented the DEA from enforcing prohibition in the 12 states (including California) that allow the use of marijuana for medical purposes.

 In 2013, McNerney introduced the Methamphetamine Education, Treatment and Hope (METH) Act to expand programs that combat methamphetamine abuse.

 In April 2018, McNerney, Jared Huffman, Jamie Raskin, and Dan Kildee launched the Congressional Freethought Caucus.
 Its stated goals include "pushing public policy formed on the basis of reason, science, and moral values", promoting the "separation of church and state", and opposing discrimination against "atheists, agnostics, humanists, seekers, religious and nonreligious persons", among others.
 Huffman and Raskin act as co-chairs.

+In 2019, McNerney authored the AI in Government Act (HR 2575).
+Enacted in 2020, the AI in Government Act was designed to facilitate the adoption of artificial intelligence (AI) technologies within the federal government, improve competency in their use, and ensure that AI applications are trustworthy and benefit the public.

 McNerney voted with President Joe Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.